AC= Active; AP=Apprentice; AR= Retired Active; AS= Associate AP-S= Apprentice Student; LM= Life Member

 JAMES A. GOERG (AR)

-Publishing Editor of The Reel News, in print for over 36 years.
+Publishing Editor of THE REEL NEWS, in print for over 37 years.
 Jim has co-organized sport fishing productions throughout the Northwest, founded Rods & Reels for Kids and directed the Youth Outdoor Fair.
 Co-founder of the Puget Sound Anglers fishing clubs (1985 –now 16 chapters), sat on the State Board, was member of Sport Fishing Advisory Council for WDFW and is active in fishing issues in the Pacific Northwest, including British Columbia.
 Coordinates group fishing trips to Mexico, Alaska and British Columbia.

 GREG GULBRANDSEN (AR)

 Prescott, AZ 83601

 After spending many years in education, Greg availed himself of early retirement and moved to the Northwest in 2002.
 Greg was the former Director of the Media Center at the State University of New York.
 As such, he managed their radio and television stations as well as directed the news operation.
 After living in Bend, Oregon for over twenty years, writing outdoor articles and shooting video for FOX as well as outdoor photography, Greg moved to Prescott, AZ.
 Now fully retired, he is pursuing his favorite vocation/avocation, Biblical Archaeology.
 Greg is a past President and Board Chair of NOWA as well as the former newsletter editor.

 JASON HALEY (AC)